After CBO report, Senate Republicans aim for a better health care bill

 Related: Montana Republican Congressional Candidate Allegedly Assaults Reporter After CBO Question

-The new assessment from the non-partisan Congressional scorekeepers is similar to the report on the earlier version of the bill spiked by Republican leaders earlier this year due to lack of support.
-But significant changes were made to appease the most conservative members of the House.
+The new assessment from the non-partisan CBO is the latest review of a Republican bill that's been near death several times due to the lack of support.
+But significant changes were made to appease the most conservative members of the House, resulting in accounting changes to the measure.
 Notable among the changes was a provision that would allow states to opt out of offering robust health insurance plans that provide services such as maternity care, mental health services and emergency care.
+It would also allow insurers in states that do opt out charge people with pre-existing conditions more for their health insurance.

 House Speaker Paul Ryan, who worked for months to pass the bill in the House, defended the findings of the new report.